nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-import-documents-with-annotations.md

 }
 ```

-## Code sample
+## Code Sample

-You can find below a simple method to use if you want to migrate former annotations with java code:
+You can find below a simple method to use if you want to migrate former annotations with Java code:
 ```
 package com.nuxeo.arender;